tJouet/Php-CattleShop/README.md

 # Simple crud app

  This app was realised to pass a technical test.
 On the base of a family owned farm market, it allows its visitors to browse a list of animals for sale as well as filtering them.
 As a user you can login and edit your animals.
-This is a V1.
-More adjustements will be added soon.

 ## Used technologies: